cawka/cs118-spring2017/project-3.md

 - Step 4: stop the program

-  To stop the sr_solution run in step 3, press "ctrl + c"; to stop pox run in step 2, type in "exit();", then "enter"; to stop mininet run in step 1, type in "exit", then "enter".
+  To stop the sr_solution run in step 3, press "ctrl + c"; to stop pox run in step 2, type in "exit();", then press "enter"; to stop mininet run in step 1, type in "exit", then press "enter".

 ## Starter Code